Ethan Siegel: Blog

 Siegel's blog Starts With a Bang started in January 2008 at startswithabang.com and then ScienceBlogs from March 2009 to October 2017.
 The blog included a monthly podcast and Siegel posts answers to questions from readers in the "Ask Ethan" series.
 He hosted guest bloggers, including Sabine Hossenfelder and Paul Halpern.
 Topics he covered include adaptive optics, using lasers in astronomy to adjust for atmospheric turbulence, the detection of gravitational waves from colliding black holes by LIGO, and why quantum entanglement does not allow faster-than-light communication.
 By January 2011, his blog had been viewed 2 million times.

 Described as "beautifully illustrated and full of humour", his blog won the 2010 Physics.org award for best blog, judged by Adam Rutherford, Alom Shaha, Gia Milinovich, Hayley Birch, Lata Sahonta, and Stuart Clark and the people's choice award, and his post "Where Is Everybody?" came third in the 2011 3 Quarks Daily science writing awards, judged by Lisa Randall, winning a "Charm Quark" for "[taking] on the challenge of simplifying probability estimates without sacrificing the nature of the enterprise or suppressing the uncertainties involved".

 Siegel headed the RealClearScience list of top science bloggers in 2013, as his "unmatched ability to describe the nearly indecipherable made him an easy choice for #1."
 Siegel also wrote a column for NASA, The Space Place.
 He continues to contribute content on Forbes website.

 Works

 Siegel first published in physics in 2003, working mainly on dark matter and structure formation.
 Significant works include:

 Siegel also writes articles beyond astrophysics.
 For example, following the publication of Science article by prominent US and UK researchers advocating for further investigation of the Wuhan Institute of Virology, Siegel advocates that Covid-19 did not come from Chinese labs.

 Personal life

-Siegel lived in Portland from 2008 and has lived in Toledo, Washington since 2014.
-He is married to Jamie Cummings, whom he met in Madison, Wisconsin.
-He has a large beard and moustache and wears a kilt; with Jamie he entered the West Coast Beard and Mustache competition in Portland in 2011.
+Siegel met his wife in Madison, Wisconsin.
+He has a large beard and moustache and wears a kilt; he entered the West Coast Beard and Mustache competition in Portland in 2011.
 He is "often asked why he doesn’t look like a scientist".
-Siegel is Jewish and an atheist.
+Siegel is Jewish and has described himself as an atheist while simultaneously believing that "there likely was some organizing force or principle that somehow led to the existence of the state that eventually created the Universe as we know it today".
 He plays online chess and is a fan of My Little Pony.